ayman-elgharabawy/SEP_Spring2018/README.md

 4. Deployment Architecture Diagram (Layers) (1 PDF file)
 5. Team Log book activity (word document)

+ ## Prototype

+ -  MVP software  , can be deployed on your personal machine , will show small working module of your first story

 -For Test case document , still need to double check with Dr. Asif,